• Blog

 • Don’t ignore the sources at the end of each peer-reviewed article, which will typically list several additional articles about the topic at hand.

-Many women feel uncomfortable asking their healthcare provider or ob-gyn questions about their own health.
+Many folks feel uncomfortable asking their healthcare professional questions about their own health.
 In case you need a pep talk, here goes:

 • You are allowed to ask questions.

-• You are not taking up too much of your doctor’s time.
+• You are not taking up too much of your healthcare professional’s time.

 • Your questions are not silly or stupid.

-• Your doctor does not think you are a hypochondriac.
+• Your healthcare professional does not think you are a hypochondriac.

-• If you feel as if your doctor is rushing you, you are not obligated to skip or rush through your questions in return.
+• If you feel as if your healthcare professional is rushing you, you are not obligated to skip or rush through your questions in return.

-• If your doctor is dismissive, you are allowed to ask the same question twice.
+• If your healthcare professional is dismissive, you are allowed to ask the same question twice.

 • If you don’t understand an answer, you are allowed to — and should — ask for a better explanation.

-• If your doctor has a patient portal (or a way to ask follow-up questions online), use it!
-You can always call the doctor’s office with follow-up questions as well.
+• If your healthcare professional has a patient portal (or a way to ask follow-up questions online), use it!
+You can always call the healthcare professional’s office with follow-up questions as well.

 • You never have to apologize for your questions.

 Self-advocacy doesn’t have to be done in isolation.
-Sometimes friends and family members may notice signs and symptoms you initially miss.
-If you’re comfortable, find a partner to assist you, whether in noticing changes, helping you with research, scheduling appointments, accompanying you to the doctor’s office and more.
+Sometimes friends and family members may notice signs you initially miss.
+If you’re comfortable, find a partner to assist you, whether in noticing changes, helping you with research, scheduling appointments, accompanying you to the healthcare professional’s office and more.
 When you’re in the thick of something difficult and personal, it can be helpful to have someone who is a bit more removed assist you from time to time or, if necessary, ask a difficult question, insist on more information or advocate for you when you physically, emotionally or mentally cannot.
-You can also hire advocates in the form of doulas if you’re pregnant or by using resources such as the National Association of Healthcare Advocacy.
+If you’re pregnant, you can also hire advocates in the form of doulas or by using resources such as the National Association of Healthcare Advocacy.

 Sources